neoxolotl/blog/content/posts/gitea.md

 draft: false
 ---

-Gitea is your own Git
+Gitea is your own Git version.
+If you want ci-cd, you need apply drone.io

 ```shell